 OUR PRACTICE

 The key elements of practice at the Chicago Zen Center are that stock of training tools come down from the time of the Buddha and refined over centuries of training in monasteries and practice centers.
 We engage in them because they have been shown time and again to be effective in uprooting the cause of our sorrow: the pervasive and relentless attachment to self.
-The spirit of aspiration we bring to them is guided and directed skillfully to the realization of the liberating promise of the Dharma.
+The spirit of aspiration we bring to them is guided skillfully to the realization of the liberating promise of the Dharma.

 The practice life of the Center is rather simple and straightforward.
 We do not offer classes, host guest speakers, arrange excursions, engage in activism, or otherwise embellish the core practice.
 What we do offer is a unique setting to get down to the business of dedicated spiritual work for those who are eager to do it with appropriate support and guidance along the way.